 The Ample Gold Max property is a high grade and native gold with copper-silver property located 8 kms west of Lillooet, BC along and adjacent to Highway 99 South along Cayoosh Creek.
 This area has a long but intermittent history of gold prospecting which dates back to 1866 when the Chinese discovered placer gold along its lower reaches.
 These placers yielded a large amount of course free gold for which statistics cannot be found.
 It was generally conceded that the total amount went into the hundreds of thousands of dollars, even in the early years.
-Prospecting was carried out upstream to locate the source of this gold.
+Prospecting was carried out upstream to locate the source of this gold which lead to two hard rock mines.
 In 1887 the first lode gold in bedrock was found above these placers.
 In 1897 the Golden Cache mine started production only to fail the following year.
 Some limited production was achieved in 1901.
-Prospecting for gold continued along the steep Cayoosh Creek canyon, but until the highway was built, access to the area was very difficult due to the rugged steep terrain.
+Prospecting for gold continued along the steep Cayoosh Creek canyon which lead to the opening of the Ample mine.

 OLD STAMP MILL ON CAYOOSH CREEK

 (The ore for the mill was free milling gold in quartz)

 Total production recorded for the Ample mine was about 3,000 tons (2,722 tonnes) of ore (processed in a 10-stamp mill at Cayoosh Creek), which yielded 807 ounces (25,100g) of gold, or 0.26oz/ton (9 grams per ton)